all-of-us/workbench/api/docs/mapstruct.md

 In general, the library gives very reasonable error messages and is very cranky at compile time.
 This is A Good Thing.

+## Write tests for mappers
+It's pretty tedious to write tests for generated code, as the computer is coding faster than you.
+I still think it's worth it, because,
+- it documents usage of your generated methods
+- you catch things the compiler can't (such as when a string format changes)
+- it's a good opportunity to update old test code
+- It makes it look less magical

 ### Consider other use cases
 It's possible to write a mapper from a type to itself and use that as a copy constructor of sorts.